KhadrasWellun/particle-life/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/hunar4321/life_code)
 ![GitHub](https://img.shields.io/github/license/hunar4321/life_code)

-# Particle Life Simulation
+# Artificial Universe with Particle Life Simulation
-A simple program to simulate primitive Artificial Life using simple rules of attraction or repulsion among atom-like particles, producing complex self-organzing life-like patterns.
-Excluding the GUI elements, the code is less than a page.
+A simple program to simulate Artificial Universes, with primitive Artificial Life, using simple rules of attraction and repulsion among atom-like particles, producing complex self-organzing life-like patterns.

+Each particle emits a number of coloured fields of attractive and repulsive forces, depending on how many colours are defined.
+In the case of my version, there are 8 particle colours, so each particle will emit 16 coloured force fields: 8 attractive and 8 repulsive.
+Each coloured force field has its own intensity and range of action.

+Each coloured particle reacts only to the field of the same colour as itself.

+The eighth colour is black.
+This is so that the black particles are camouflaged by the background which is also black.
+These black particles simulate dark matter.

+Every color interaction has its own viscosity.
+Being 64 color interactions there will be 64 viscosity parameters.

+Every interaction between two colours has a certain probability of happening.
+Since there are 64 colours color interactions there will be 64 probability parameters.

+Each parameter evolves with a certain probability and percentage, set by the user.

+There are 5 types of randomizations: the number of particles per color, the interaction strengths (intensity and radius) between colors, the probabilities of interactions, the viscosity of colors and all these parameters together.

 The video tutorial and walkthrough are available below.

 Learn More Here (YouTube video tutorial):
 -----------------------------------------------